synix/Node.js-Design-Patterns-Third-Edition/12-scalability-and-architectural-patterns/07-peer-to-peer-load-balancing/README.md

 # 07-peer-to-peer-load-balancing

-This example demostrates how to implement peer-to-peer load balancing
+This example demonstrates how to implement peer-to-peer load balancing

 ## Dependencies